 Our train travels from London Victoria to the Sussex coast crossing the North and South Downs and passing through the beautiful countryside of the Weald.
-It will be hauled by Black 5 no. 45305.
+It will be hauled by either Black 5 no. 45305 or 45212.
 This is a wonderful way to enjoy a leisurely lunch whilst appreciating the scenic views from your carriage window.

 We head to Eastbourne where our steam locomotive will be serviced and there will be time to visit this South Coast town.
 The seafront consists almost entirely of Victorian hotels, which along with its pier and bandstand, give it a timeless appeal.
 The town is situated immediately east of Beachy Head, the highest chalk sea cliff in Great Britain and an area of outstanding natural beauty.
 This sheltered position contributes to Eastbourne’s title of the sunniest place in Great Britain.

 We leave Eastbourne diesel-hauled and head along the Sussex Coast through Normans Bay, Cooden Beach, and Bexhill to Hastings.
 Hastings can claim fame through its connection with the Norman Conquest of England; and also because it became one of the medieval Cinque Ports.
 The town is sometimes referred to as the birthplace of television since the pioneer of television, John Logie Baird, lived there.